Amol M. Joshi, Ph.D.

 Joshi, A. M., Inouye, T. M. and Robinson, J. A. (2017), How does agency workforce diversity influence Federal R&D funding of minority and women technology entrepreneurs?
 An analysis of the SBIR and STTR programs, 2001-2011, Small Business Economics, Special Issue on Minority Entrepreneurship. doi:10.1007/s11187-017-9882-6

-(This research is funded in part by a grant from the Ewing Marion Kauffman Foundation and the Rutgers Center for Urban Entrepreneurship and Economic Development)
+(Winner of the Best Paper Prize for the Special Issue.
+This research is funded in part by a grant from the Ewing Marion Kauffman Foundation and the Rutgers Center for Urban Entrepreneurship and Economic Development)

 ABSTRACT: U.S. Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs provide Federal research and development (R&D) grants to technology ventures.
 We explore how grantor demographic diversity explains why demographically diverse grantees experience different odds for successfully transitioning from initial to follow-on R&D grants.
 We empirically analyze 52,126 Phase I SBIR/STTR awards granted by 11 Federal agencies (2001-2011).
 We find a positive association between agency workforce diversity and Phase II funding for Phase I grantees, but minority and women technology entrepreneurs are less likely to receive this funding than their non-minority and male counterparts.
 Agencies valuing workforce ethnic diversity or leveraging gender homophily positively influence the likelihood of women technology entrepreneurs obtaining Phase II funding.
 We discuss evidence-based implications for policy and practice.

 Joshi, A. M. and Lahiri, N. (2014), Language friction and partner selection in cross-border R&D alliance formation, Journal of International Business Studies. doi:10.1057/jibs.2014.56